xyOz-dev/Roo-Code-Docs/docs/features/custom-modes.md

 }
 ```

-This example replaces the default "Code" mode with a custom version that can only edit JavaScript and TypeScript files.
+This example replaces the default `💻 Code` mode with a custom version that can only edit JavaScript and TypeScript files.

 ### Project-Specific Mode Override